bazadough1997r/cover-letter-generator/README.md

 # cover-letter-generator
-a Cover Letter Generator will accept your inout and update the cover for a faster edit
+a Cover Letter Generator will accept your input and update the cover for a faster edit